Menu

 • EMDR parts 1,2,3 Sandi Richman London 2019

-• I am just completing a PG Dip in DBT at Bangor University.
+• I am just completing a PG Cert in DBT at Bangor University.
 This is an intensive 2 year course and I am part of the first cohort in the world.

 I have also completed further training in the following: